farlee2121/DevEssentialsBlog/_posts/2020-08-07-Structs-vs-Enums.md

 # Why Static Structs are Better Than Enums

-C# (and Java) offer a type call Enum.
+C# (and Java) offer a type call Enum (aka enumeration).
 It represents a fixed list of possible values and is a powerful tool for communicating intentions through the type system.
 However, a recent legacy project forced me to face Enum's shortcomings and realize an even more powerful pattern, struct named constants.

 ## The Problem
 I was working on an old golf-related program.
 This code was... special.
 One of it's many problems was the inconsistent use of literals all throughout the code.
 It was common to see sections like